JetBrains/teamcity-documentation/topics/configuring-connections.md

       ]
     }
     ```
-7. In a TeamCity project that needs access to AWS resources, create another AWS connection.
+8. In a TeamCity project that needs access to AWS resources, create another AWS connection.

    * **Type** — "IAM Role".
    * **AWS Connection** — the connection created in step 4.
    * **Role ARN** — the ARN of "Role B".

+    Note that if you configure this new connection in a subproject of a project that owns the primary "Default Credentials Provider Chain" connection, this primary connection must have its **Available for sub-projects** setting enabled (see step 5).

-8. Click **Test connection** to ensure TeamCity can assume **Role B**.
+9. Click **Test connection** to ensure TeamCity can assume **Role B**.

     ```Plain Text
     Running STS get-caller-identity...